-G. Estimestim fully substance of the company of th E. Original and file copies - File a single original copy of each form.
+This historical into the provided as required breakdown of the totals.
+D. Original and file copies - File a single original copy of each form.
 Please use the copy with the address label if such a labeled copy has been provided.
 Companies that elect to file separate reports for their separately organized financial services subsidiaries or parts must file a separate original copy of the form for each separate subsidiary or part.
 In addition, retain a copy of each report in your files to facilitate resolution of problems; these copies should be retained by the U.S. Reporter for a period of not less than three years beyond the original due date.

-F. Where to send the report - Send reports filed by mail through the U.S. Postal Service to:
+E. Where to send the report - Send reports filed by mail through the U.S. Postal Service to: